i-like-robots/promise-patterns/readme.md

 ## API

-### series([Array|Object])
+### series(work:Array|Object)

-Executes each function in the given array or object of `tasks` in series (each function will be called when the previous has finished).
+Executes each function in the given array or object of `work` in series (each function will be called when the previous has finished).
 Each function must return a promise or a resolved value.
 The fulfilled callback will receive an array of the results or an object with each key assigned the resolved value.

 ```js
 var promiseSeries = require('promise-patterns').series